B1Dobbs/b2b_d2d/README.md

 - **master:** the main release branch<br>
 - **development:** the branch used for integration and testing before merging to master
-- **\<issueID>_\<issueTitle>:** naming scheme for feature branches -**<issueTitle>** naming scheme for feature branches
+- **\<issueID>_\<issueTitle>:** naming scheme for feature branches
+- **<issueTitle>** naming scheme for feature branches

 ## Setting Up Environment

 Run the following commands in the terminal to setup the server

 cd b2b_d2d
 pip install -r requirements.txt